-The Department of Biological Sciences research-tool requirement is fulfilled by completing BIOS 670 and either BIOS 570X or BIOS 572X and BIOS 573X, which are required for the doctoral program, plus one additional graduate-level course approved by the student's doctoral committee.
+The Department of Biological Sciences research-tool requirement is fulfilled by completing two graduate-level courses totaling no fewer than six hours of credit and chosen by the student's doctoral committee.

 The student must pass a candidacy examination consisting of written and oral portions and administered by the doctoral committee.
 This examination will include a comprehensive coverage of the student's academic background to enable the committee to evaluate the student's potential for successful completion of the Ph.D. degree program.
-This examination will be taken at a time designated by the doctoral committee, but no sooner than the completion of the first 27 graduatelevel semester hours and no later than the completion of the first 60 graduate credit hours, to be applied to the Ph.D. program.
+This examination will be taken at a time designated by the doctoral committee, but no sooner than the completion of the first 27 graduate-level semester hours and no later than the completion of the first 60 graduate credit hours, to be applied to the Ph.D. program.
 A student who fails this examination may, with the permission of the committee, repeat it once; the repeated examination will be at a time designated by the committee, but no sooner than the lapse of one semester and no later than eight months before granting of the degree.